Do archetypes define us?

 To what extent are we moulded by our movies?

-We see change themes in various super hero origin stories, including that of Bruce Banner/Hulk or Bruce Wayne, the Batman.
+Change themes in various super hero origin stories are common, consider that of Bruce Banner/Hulk or Bruce Wayne, the Batman.

-Other examples include Beauty and the Beast, or the story of Anakin Skywalker becoming Darth Vader, and everyone knows Doctor Who, the regenerating time lord.
+Other examples are Beauty and the Beast, or the story of Anakin Skywalker who transformed into Darth Vader.
+None of us Brit's are a stranger to Doctor Who, the regenerating time lord.
 Our mythology and lore across Europe, has shape-shifting pagan gods along with werewolves and vampires.
 Further east the narrative of the Buddha's awakening is easy to find.
 We could compile a huge list.

 However, transformation, the complete alteration of a person in the mundane world we live in, doesn't usually involve super powers, gods or aliens, but onset mental illness can feel just as dramatic.
 Sudden mental illness can be one of the most life changing experiences an individual might undergo.
 Anxiety disorders, diagnoses of mood or thought and other conditions of the mind, can re-write someone's world.